 As part of Welfare Reform, from 1st April 2013, the Government abolished Council Tax Benefit and replaced it with a new local financial support scheme, called Council Tax Reduction Scheme (CTRS).

-At a glance view of benefits forms and information to help you claim.
+An at-a-glance view of benefits forms, along with information to help you claim.

 Housing benefit appeals